Prince Edward Island

 Blue Jay Cyanocitta cristata ©Glenn Bartley Website

-According to the 2008 estimates, Prince Edward Island has 139,407 residents[3] collectively referred to as Islanders.
+Prince Edward Island is a Canadian province consisting of an island of the same name.
+The maritime province is the smallest in the nation in both land area and population (excluding the territories).
+It has around 180,000 residents collectively referred to as Islanders.
 It is located in a rectangle defined roughly by 46°–47° N, and 62°–64° 30′W and at 5,683.91 km² (2,194.57 sq mi) in size,[4] it is the 104th largest island in the world, and Canada’s 23rd largest island.
 The island’s namesake is Prince Edward Augustus, Duke of Kent and Strathearn (1767–1820), the fourth son of King George III and the father of Queen Victoria.

 Known as the Garden of the Gulf, the island is located in the Gulf of Saint Lawrence west of Cape Breton Island, north of the Nova Scotia peninsula, and east of New Brunswick.
 Its southern shore bounds the Northumberland Strait.
 The island has two urban areas.
 The largest surrounds Charlottetown Harbour, situated centrally on the island’s southern shore, and consists of the capital city Charlottetown, and suburban towns Cornwall and Stratford and a developing urban fringe.
 A much smaller urban area surrounds Summerside Harbour, situated on the southern shore 40 km (25 mi) west of Charlottetown Harbour, and consists primarily of the city of Summerside.
-As with all natural harbours on the island, Charlottetown and Summerside harbours are created by rias.
+As with all-natural harbours on the island, Charlottetown and Summerside harbours are created by rias.

-The island’s landscape is pastoral: rolling hills, woods, reddish white sand beaches, ocean coves and the famous red soil have given Prince Edward Island a reputation as a province of outstanding natural beauty.
 The provincial government has enacted laws that attempt to preserve the landscape through regulation, although the lack of consistent enforcement and absence of province-wide zoning and land-use planning has resulted in some aesthetically displeasing development in recent years.

 The island’s lush landscape has had a strong bearing on its economy and its culture.
 Author Lucy Maud Montgomery drew inspiration from the land during the late Victorian Era for the setting of her classic novel Anne of Green Gables.
 Today, many of the same qualities that Montgomery and others found in the island are enjoyed by tourists who visit during all seasons.
 They enjoy a variety of leisure activities, including beaches, various golf courses, eco-tourism adventures, and simply touring the countryside and enjoying cultural events in local communities around the island.